Dowload a copy of this information

 Committee:

-All graduate students will need a committee to help guide them through their program.
+All graduate students are required to have a graduate committee to help guide them through their program.
+Committee composition requirements require at least 3 members for M.S. and 4 members for Ph.D.
+The committee must be established by the end of the student’s 2nd term (M.S.) or 3rd term (Ph.D.) of attendance.
 The students should meet with their committee at least once per academic year to monitor progress.
-The committee aids in developing the course program and provides guidance and expertise for the student’s research.
-Forms for committee members and program of study can be found at http://www.montana.edu/gradschool/forms.html.
+The committee aids in developing the program of study and provides guidance and expertise for the student’s research.
+There are also Guidelines for Graduate Committee Members.
+Forms for committee members and the program of study can be found at http://www.montana.edu/gradschool/forms.html.

-More information on Graduate School committee and program of study requirements for Master’s students can be found at http://www.montana.edu/gradschool/policy/degreq_masters.html
+More information on the graduate committee and program of study requirements for Master’s students can be found at https://catalog.montana.edu/graduate/policiestext-degree-requirements/#5.2

-For more information on Graduate School committee and program of study requirements for Doctoral students please go to http://www.montana.edu/gradschool/policy/degreq_doctoral.html#degreq_doc_comp
+For more information on the graduate committee and program of study requirements for Doctoral students, please go to https://catalog.montana.edu/graduate/policiestext-degree-requirements/#doctoral_requirements

 Comprehensive Exam

-Doctor of philosophy candidates are required to take a comprehensive exam.
-The intent of the comprehensive exam is to establish that the candidate has attained sufficient mastery of concepts related to animal and range sciences.
+Doctor of Philosophy candidates are required to take a comprehensive exam.
+The intent of the comprehensive exam is to establish that the candidate has attained sufficient mastery of concepts related to animal science, range science, or ecology and environmental science.
 It is not the defense of the dissertation.
-The comprehensive will take the form of a written and oral portions.
-Passing the comprehensives require a majority vote of the student’s approved graduate committee.
+The comprehensive exam will have written and oral portions.
+Passing the comprehensive exam requires a majority vote of the student’s graduate committee.
 Continuing the process beyond the written portion will be considered passing of the student for the written portion of the exam.
-For more requirements of the comprehensive see http://www.montana.edu/gradschool/policy/degreq_doctoral.html#degreq_doc_comp.
+For more requirements of the comprehensive exam, see https://catalog.montana.edu/graduate/policiestext-degree-requirements/#5.3.5

 Thesis/Dissertation Preparation

-Students are expected to publish thesis or dissertation research in an appropriate scientific journal.
-Formal guidelines for preparation of the thesis or dissertation are available on the Graduate School website.
+Graduate students are required to prepare a thesis (M.S.) or dissertation (Ph.D.) that is approved by their graduate committee and submitted to the Graduate School.
+Formal guidelines for the preparation of the thesis or dissertation are available on the Graduate School website.
 A clean thesis copy must be given to all committee members and the Department Head a week prior to the thesis defense.

-For more information on thesis/dissertation preparation go to http://www.montana.edu/wwwetd/index.html.
+For more information on thesis/dissertation preparation, go to https://www.montana.edu/etd/

 Defense of Thesis/Dissertation

-The final exam has two parts: a seminar and a defense.
-The seminar is presented before the defense and is a public presentation highlighting the research results and major accomplishments, as previously described.
-All graduate students are encouraged to attend all final exam seminars.
-The defense is an oral exam at which the student defends the approach, methods, conclusions, background, etc., of the research.
+The final exam has two parts: a public seminar and a defense.
+The seminar is presented before the defense and is a public oral presentation highlighting the research results and major accomplishments.
+All graduate students are encouraged to attend all department public defense seminars.
+The closed portion of the defense is an oral exam, with only the graduate committee present, at which the student defends the approach, methods, conclusions, background, etc., of the research to their graduate committee.

-It is the student’s responsibility to schedule a room for the seminar and distribute seminar announcements a week ahead of the presentation.
+It is the student’s responsibility to schedule a room for the seminar and distribute seminar announcements at least one week ahead of the presentation.
+The student success coordinator can help graduate students submit an announcement to the MSU calendar.

-For more information about the Master’s defense go to http://www.montana.edu/gradschool/policy/degreq_masters.html#degreq_mast_def.
-The information included on this page covers minimum course hours you are required to be registered in the semester of your defense, the timing and advertising required as well as what would happen if the defense is not passed.
+For more information about the Master’s defense, go to https://catalog.montana.edu/graduate/policiestext-degree-requirements/#5.2.9 .
+The information included on this page covers the minimum course hours you are required to be registered in the semester of your defense, the timing and advertising required, as well as what would happen if the defense is not passed.

-For more information about the Doctoral defense go to http://www.montana.edu/gradschool/policy/degreq_doctoral.html.
-The information included on this page covers minimum course hours you are required to be registered in the semester of your defense, the timing and advertising required as well as what would happen if the defense is not passed.
+For more information about the Doctoral defense, go to https://catalog.montana.edu/graduate/policiestext-degree-requirements/#5.3.6 .
+The information included on this page covers the minimum course hours you are required to be registered in the semester of your defense, the timing, and advertising required, as well as what would happen if the defense is not passed.

 Graduation

 Graduate forms can be found at http://www.montana.edu/gradschool/forms.html.
-These forms include, program of study, electronic thesis and graduation forms
+These forms include a program of study, electronic thesis, and graduation forms.